$3,245 pp (USD)

 Windhoek

 This marks the end of your Classic Etosha Tour.
 All the lodges offer meals of your choice.
-We will drive back to Windhoek past a couple of cities as a way of waving goodbye to Namibia.
+You will drive back to Windhoek past a couple of cities as a way of waving goodbye to Namibia.

 - Main Destination: